LucasDelfino92/morrowindsharp/conflicts.md

 The following conflicts have been noted down after running the plugins with TES3Merge and TESTool's Leveled Lists.
 As such, only conflicts not solved by these two tools will be reported.

-For the sake of simplicity, conflicts with Patch for Purists will be ignored.
+For the sake of simplicity, conflicts with **Patch for Purists** and the **Unofficial Morrowind Official Plugins Patched** will be ignored.
 This section will thus be focused on the synergy between the rest of the mods present in *Sigourn's Mod List*.

 ### PLUGIN CONFLICTS

-**Unofficial Morrowind Official Plugins Patched.esp**
-- Dialog Topic
-  - latest rumours: two "latest rumors" entries' **Conditions** fixes are overwritten by Balmora Rumours Fix.esp.

 **Yet Another Guard Diversity - Regular.esp**
 - Cell